Birding trail header collage

 Where to Explore: The Wetland Trail is on a Sphagnum (quaking) bog and over the years over 120 species have been reported here.
 Upon entering the trail, the boardwalk winds through thick alder and fern habitat.
 The thick vegetation gives way to an open bog with many white pine skeletons where 7 species of woodpecker forage and nest.
 Wetland warblers such as common yellowthroat and yellow warblers are common here.
 On the open bog, there is an observation deck with benches.
 The boardwalk ends in a woodlot where the trail skirts the bog shore and forests dwellers like Baltimore orioles live.
 The second leg of the boardwalk winds past a small open-water site then ends back at 52nd street which leads back to the parking lot.

 PLEASE NOTE: The boardwalk is in various states of repair and is NOT an ADA-accessible trail.
 The wooden boardwalk can be very slippery in wet conditions and some sections are prone to flooding.
 Use caution while navigating this trail.
+The trail is open sunrise to sunset, and open to the public as part of a youth summer camp and retreat center facility at Camp Newaygo.

-Green Heron photo by Tori Martel
+Green Heron photo by Tori Martel Photo by Tori Martel

 The Wetland Trail